elenasacristan/treebooks/README.md

 python manage.py startapp APP

-7. Everytime an app has been added to the project I have also added the app name to the list of INSTALLED APPS in the settings.py file.
+7. Every time an app has been added to the project I have also added the app name to the list of INSTALLED APPS in the settings.py file.

 8. I have created a superuser in order to be able to log into the Django Admin site: